-PRINCIPAL SHAREHOLDERS
+PRINCIPAL [AND SELLING] SHAREHOLDERS

-The following table sets forth information concerning the beneficial ownership of our ordinary shares as of the date of this prospectus for:
+The following table sets forth information concerning the beneficial ownership of the interest holders of Kunhoo Software LLC, as if the change of the Group holding company from Kunhoo Software LLC to Opera Limited had been completed as of the date of this prospectus for:

-- each of our directors and executive officers; and - each person known to us to beneficially own more than 5% of our ordinary shares.
+- each of our directors and executive officers; [and] - each person known to us to beneficially own more than 5% of our ordinary shares [; and - each selling shareholder.]

-The calculations in the table below are based on 200,000,000 ordinary shares issued and outstanding as of the date of this prospectus, and assume that ordinary shares including ordinary shares to be issued in this offering, will be outstanding immediately after the completion of this offering, with the further assumption that the underwriters do not exercise their option to purchase additional ADSs.
+The calculations in the table below are based on ordinary shares issued and outstanding as of the date of this prospectus, and assume that ordinary shares, including ordinary shares to be issued in this offering, will be outstanding immediately after the completion of this offering, with the further assumption that the underwriters do not exercise their option to purchase additional ADSs.